ananya12k/Automatic-Information-Tracker-SDP-1/README.md

   <li>Tiffin Service Providers : Interested People having their services listed on the website.</li>
   <li>University : Collaboration with institutions will enhance user base and increase website visibility.</li>
 </ul>

+## How to set up the project in your own env